 Surveillance and Security: Crowd Monitoring and Anomalous Behavior Detection

 Optical flow aids in crowd monitoring by analyzing the flow of people to help detect patterns or anomalies.
-In airports or shopping centers, for example, it can flag unusual movements and alert security.
+When looking at uses of computer in airports or shopping centers, for example, it can flag unusual movements and alert security.
 It could be something as simple (but hard to see) as an individual moving against the crowd.
 Events like the FIFA World Cup often use it to help monitor crowd dynamics for safety purposes.

 Sports Analytics: Motion Analysis for Performance Improvement and Injury Prevention